xiaopeng12138/MaiDXR/README.md

 - Add Multiplay
 - Add visual touch and button feedback

-Huge thanks to HelloKS, derole1, and every one in BSAH
+Huge thanks to HelloKS, derole1, hecomi, V17AMax, and every one in BSAH

 If you want to add any function pls commit PR, I will accept it as soon as possible and make a new build/release.